AmeyKu1Karni/Conversational-RAG-chatbot/README.md

 # Conversational RAG Chatbot

 This project implements a Conversational Retrieval-Augmented Generation (RAG) chatbot using Langchain, Groq API, Google Generative AI embeddings, and ChromaDB.
-The chatbot is built to answer domain-specific queries based on provided documents.
+The chatbot is built to answer domain-specific queries based on provided ml.txt document.

 ## Table of Contents